kouzber123/consoleGame/README.md

 As mentioned each class starts with unique allocated stats and allowed equipments.

 All following classes starts with level one
+Str = Strength, Dex = Dexterity
 1) Mage
-Strength 1, Dexterity 1, Intelligence 8.
+Str 1, Dex 1, Magic 8.
-Level up increases total stats by: Strength +1, Dexterity +1, Intelligence +5.
+Level up increases total stats by: Str +1, Dex +1, Magic +5.
 Mage can only equip following items Staff, Wand and Cloth Mage damage is based by total magic,

 2) Ranger
-Strength 1, Dexterity 7, Intelligence 1
+Strength 1, Dexterity 7, Magic 1
-Level up increases total stats by: Strength +1, Dexterity +5, Intelligence +1 Ranger can only equip following items Bow, Mail and Leather Ranger damage is based by total Dex
+Level up increases total stats by: Str +1, Dex +5, Magic +1 Ranger can only equip following items Bow, Mail and Leather Ranger damage is based by total Dex

 3) Rogue
-Strength 2, Dexterity 6, Intelligence 1
+Str 2, Dex 6, Magic 1
 Every time a Rogue levels up, they gain:
-Level up increases total stats by: Strength +1, Dexterity +4, Intelligence +1 Rogue can only equip following items Dagger, Swords, Mail and Leather Rogue Weapons - Daggers, Swords
+Level up increases total stats by: Str +1, Dex +4, Magic +1 Rogue can only equip following items Dagger, Swords, Mail and Leather Rogue Weapons - Daggers, Swords
 Rogue damage is based by total Dex

 Warrior
-Strength 5, Dexterity 2, Intelligence 1
+Str 5, Dex 2, Magic 1
-Level up increases total stats by: Strength +3, Dexterity +2, Intelligence +1 Warrior can only equip following items Hammer, Sword, Axe, Mail and Plate Warrior damage is based by total strength
+Level up increases total stats by: Strength +3, Dexterity +2, Magic +1 Warrior can only equip following items Hammer, Sword, Axe, Mail and Plate Warrior damage is based by total strength

-Armors
-Hero can wear/fill 3 armor slot which are: 1) Head, 2) Body, and 3) Legs.
-Armors have level requirements and classtype requirements which player class has to fulfill order to use

-ArmorTypes are 1) Plate.
-2) Mail.
-3) Leather. and 4) Cloth

-Weapons
-There are only equip one weapon at the time, weapons arent save.
-Weapontypes are: 1) axe, 2) sword, 3) hammer, 4) dagger, 5) bow, 6) staff and 7) wand.
-Weapons have level requirements and classtype requirements which player class has to fulfill order to use

 Other features
 Console Game contains a controller that user can use to navigate 6 different actions such as level up, choose to equip items they want and see their attributes and inventory.